If you’re writing great blog posts, but not doing anything with them after you hit “publish” you could be leaving THOUSANDS of dollars on the table.

 - An autoresponder is also an easy product to create, especially if you already have and use email software for your business.
 The authors of The Whole 30 created a simple autoresponder sequence that sends a tip for every day of their 30-day diet sequence.
 The genius here is that all the information to do the diet is free on the blog — but the paid autoresponder offers additional support.

 - A webinar (free or paid) is another easy product to create from content you already have.
 Pull out your talking points, create a few simple slides, and you are good to go.
 Free webinars can be used to grow your list or pitch an upsell to another product.
 I’ve also seen some entrepreneurs do well with paid webinars.
 A low entry price for a lot of valuable content makes it easy for customers to say yes, and if you have a large enough audience, they can be quite profitable.

 I have some additional product ideas in the free worksheet, which you can download here.

 The point is that it can be extremely profitable and definitely worth your time and energy to double the value of your content by creating a product from it.

-As I mentioned above, I took the basic concepts I had already explored in a series of blog posts and a free ebook and expanded them into my Blogstorm course.
+As I mentioned above, I took the basic concepts I had already explored in a series of blog posts and expanded them into my CIA course.
 Over the year and a half or so the course has been available, it’s earned me around $5,000 — well worth the 10 hours or so I spent creating it.

 So, I’d love to know: Did this post give you any ideas about a product you could create from your content?
 Share your ideas in the comments below.